Avoid These Design Agency Self-Promotion Issues

 The Project Isn't Taken Seriously

-This is by far the biggest problem with self-promotion projects.
+It is by far the biggest problem with self-promotion projects.
 Someone (or a committee) within the agency decides that it's time to do some self-promotion work.
 An account manager has a quick chat with someone from the senior team in the coffee room.
 They then drop in on a creative team and mention in passing that some self-promotion ideas would be good.
 And then everyone just hopes that it will all appear like magic, being exactly what everyone in the agency wants to see, and done with little fuss or effort.

-This is all wishful thinking.
+It is all wishful thinking.
 If the job isn't taken seriously, the work won't be seriously good.
 It won't even be mediocre.
 And eventually, it will have to be redone, perhaps several times.
-If the agency is serious about self-promotion work, treat it in the exact same way that you would treat a paying client's project.
+If the agency is serious about self-promotion work, treat it in the same way that you would treat a paying client's project.

 The Job Always Takes The Back Seat